 Remember, having a chosen community makes you more well-rounded and well-connected.
 It can even be a reserve in case of trouble, as I experienced a few weeks ago.
 And your community will not only expand your personal and professional opportunities, it will move you in new, rewarding directions.

-If you would like to talk more about developing a community that supports and enriches your life, I invite you to
+If you would like to talk more about developing a community that supports and enriches your life, I invite you to contact me for a complimentary coaching consultation.

 (Momentum Newsletter article, March, 2007)